-Choose a representative spot of skin, such as a forehead.
-Move the eyedropper to that patch of skin, hold down Ctrl and Shift (Shift-Command on the Mac), and then click your mouse on the skin.
+Choose a representative spot of skin, such as the forehead.
+Move the eyedropper to that patch of skin, hold down Ctrl and Shift (Shift-Command on Mac), and then click your mouse on the skin.
 The point you see on the line, below, will appear.

 (You can configure the eyedropper to sample a 5x5 or 3x3 pixel area to make it representative.)